-Having a second passport gives you direct access to live and work in another country, the ability to travel, access to freedom, and the benefits of a 2nd passport are tremendous.
-You may have access to different banking and investment opportunities.
+Having a second passport gives you direct access to live and work in another country, the ability to travel, access to freedom – the benefits of a 2nd passport are tremendous.
+You may also have access to different banking and investment opportunities.
 Above all else, you have the ultimate insurance policy: an escape hatch, a lifeboat, your last resort.

-There are many different legitimate options for citizenship around the world, there are also passport scams.
-It can be difficult to disseminate between the erroneous and certified information.
-That’s why I’ve written a guide to alternative citizenship, which comes with a free consultation where I’ll personally consult with you about your options.
+There are many different legitimate options for citizenship around the world, and there are also passport scams.
+It can be difficult to differentiate between erroneous and certified information.
+That’s why I’ve written a guide to alternative citizenship.

 The cost of delay.

-One of them where you can get a passport in just a few months is the small Carribean nation of Dominica.
+One of them where you can get a passport in just a few months is the small Caribbean nation of Dominica.